 Some benefits are still paid when care is required, while some are stopped.
 In other cases, benefits are reduced or may be suspended.
 Here are some general guidelines.

-Benefits that will still be paid
+Benefits that can be paid

 |State Pensions||Statutory Maternity Pay|